 We at the Cognitive Lexicon Laboratory take a computational approach to study the lexicon—the system of word-meaning mappings for human communication.
-The overarching question we ask is how languages rely on a finite lexicon to express a growing and potentially infinite set of ideas over time.
-This tension is often manifested in lexical creativity, such as the extension of word meanings and the formation of new words and expressions.
-We develop formal theories to characterize the cognitive mechanisms of word meaning extension and the basic principles underlying cross-linguistic semantic variation.
-This line of inquiry has led to the development of computational models that support the generation and interpretation of novel lexical use in machines.
-The methods we develop for diachronic text analysis also inform social-moral changes that are reflected in natural language use.
+The overarching question we ask is how a finite lexicon is adapted to express a growing and potentially infinite range of ideas over time and across cultures.
+We investigate the emergent properties of the lexicon that help resolve this tension, such as the construction of novel word meanings and expressions, by developing formal theories to characterize their underlying cognitive mechanisms (e.g., semantic chaining) and functional principles for efficient communication.
+This line of work has led to applications that support the generation and interpretation of creative language use in machines.
+The methods we develop for diachronic textual analysis also facilitate the scalable inference of connotative meaning change.

 - Yu, L. and Xu, Y. (2021) Predicting emergent linguistic compositions through time: Syntactic frame extension via multimodal chaining.
 EMNLP 2021.